molgenis/molgenis-service-armadillo/docs/pages/basic_usage/index.md

         <span style="margin: 0 0 0.5em 0; border-left: 3px solid #017FFD; padding: 5px 0 3px 0.5em">5.14.0</span>
     </div>

-    To ease some of the system administrators responsibilites, datamanagers can access the Armadillo Control page in the User Interface where they can:
+    To ease some of the system administrator's and datamanagers responsibilites, datamanagers can access the Armadillo Control page in the User Interface where they can:

     - Configure an [Authentication server](../basic_usage/auth.md)
     - [Update/restart Armadillo](../basic_usage/application_update_restart.md#update)